ellisonr/foodie-buddies/README.md

-# Foodie Buddies
+# Wikifoodia

 ## Audience

 The audience for this project is for anyone that loves to eat great food.
 It's kind of a Wikipedia-like site in that anyone is allowed to add and make changes to restaurant and menu entries.
 If a restaurant already exists, visitors will be allowed to make comments on the existing menu entries or to create a new menu entry for another dish.

-There is a search feature which will allow people to search for restaurants based on desired cuisine.
+There is a search feature which will allow people to search for restaurants based on desired cuisine or location.

 ## Technologies Used